Duncan II of Scotland: Legacy

 Duncan's son by Ethelreda, William fitz Duncan, was a prominent figure during the reigns of Duncan's half-brothers Alexander and David.
 William seems to have served as an acknowledged heir to them for part of their reigns.
 His descendants the Meic Uilleim led various revolts against later Scottish kings.
 The last remaining Meic Uilleim, an infant daughter of Gille Escoib or one of his sons, was put to death in 1229 or 1230: "[T]he same Mac-William's daughter, who had not long left her mother's womb, innocent as she was, was put to death, in the burgh of Forfar, in view of the market place, after a proclamation by the public crier.
 Her head was struck against the column of the market cross, and her brains dashed out".

 The sole surviving charter of Duncan II granted Tynninghame and its surrounding area to the monks of Durham.
 Among the witnesses of the charter was someone called "Uuiget".
 The name is probably a rendering of the Old English "Wulfgeat", which was also rendered as "Uviet" in the Domesday Book.
 The name seems to have been popular in the Midlands and Southern England.
-There was at least one notable landowner of that name in 11th-century Yorkshire.
+There was at least one notable landowner of that name in the 11th century Yorkshire.

 G. W. S. Barrow argues that this "Uuiget" is actually Uviet the White, lord of Treverlen (modern Duddingston).
 Uviet is known for also signing charters of Kings Edgar (reigned 1097–1107), Alexander I (reigned 1107–1124), and David I (reigned 1124–1153).
 He was closely associated with the royal household for decades, his own descendants forming the landowning dynasties variously known as Uviet(h)s, Eviot(h)s, and Ovioths, with certain lines enduring to the 17th century.
-Barrows theorises that Uviet the White originally entered Scotland as a companion of Duncan II, and that the two shared a similar background, as ambitious knights in the court of William II.
+Barrows theorises that Uviet the White originally entered Scotland as a companion of Duncan II and that the two shared a similar background, as ambitious knights in the court of William II.
 His continued support for Duncan's half-brothers points to them inheriting whatever circle of supporters Duncan had formed.